-The family home is often the location of many memories and firsts, and it can be especially difficult to come to terms with selling it, especially if your children have grown up in the house.
+The family home is often the location of many memories and firsts, and it can be especially difficult to come to terms with selling it.
 In addition to holding sentimental value, the family home is often the largest asset, which can make determining what

-Understanding the rights to your home after divorce
+Understanding your rights to your home after divorce

 In legal proceedings, your property will be referred to as the FMH, or “former matrimonial home“.

 When you are separating, there are a few possible scenarios with regards to your home:

 Depending on the circumstances of your separation, it may be that you don’t choose to change the legal or financial status of the house, but one of you decides to move out.
 This could be the case if you have children nearing 18 who will be leaving shortly for college or university.

 If you both amicably decide that selling is the best decision, you should explore your options.
 You can either instruct an estate agent to sell your former marital home on the open market or, if you’re looking for a quick sale, you can contact a home buying company like Quick Move Now.
 A genuine cash home buyer will be able to buy your property on a date of your choice; in as little as 7 days, if required.

 The money received from the sale of your marital home can then be split between you equally.
 This is often the most straightforward option, especially if there are no children involved.